 The PCA Traffic Committee is involved with traffic, pedestrian and transit issues in the Parkside area.
 Our goal is to work for a safe and accessible neighborhood for walkers, bikers, drivers and riders.
-The committee meets on the second Tuesday of each month.
+The committee meets on the first Tuesday of each month.
 If you are interested in joining the committee or have an issue you think the committee needs to address, please email us at firstname.lastname@example.org or call the PCA office.

-Parkside Avenue and Florence Avenue Intersection
+Parkside and Florence Planned Work